chiunhau/llm4genealogy/README.md

 #  LLM for Genealogy
 This repo contains the source code used for synthesizing data and evaluating the performance of LLMs in genealogy tasks.
-The main document is currently in draft and can be found in `report.pdf`.
+The main report can be found in `report.pdf`.

 ## Project Overview
 Our goal is to test the ability of state-of-the-art LLMs in understanding and interpreting traditional Chinese genealogical images and explore how they can be used in digital humanities.
 We developed a program that generates synthetic genealogical images mimicking authentic Chinese genealogical images, and asked LLMs to answer two types of questions: 1) predict given two figures’ relationship in the family, and 2) identify all figures of a certain relationship of a given figure’s name.
-We generated a total of 60 genealogical images of various dimensions, and tested 22 questions against each image using Gemini 2.5 Flash and GPT 5 mini.
+We generated a total of 60 genealogical images of various dimensions, and tested 22 questions against each image using Gemini 2.5 Flash and Gemini 3 Flash.

 ## Setup
 - Please make sure you have Python 3 installed.